Ancient Algeria and the Tassili n'Ajjer Plateau

 2 domestic flights in the cost of the trip

-Three meals in the Oasis and two meals during the Expedition
+Three meals in the desert and two meals during the Expedition

 Route map: Wave